maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * 1st version of API.
 * Better install code (see #332).
 * Better CSS, including "tool tips".
-May need to refactor javascript.
+May need to refactor JavaScript.
 (See issue #380)
-* A STACK maxima function which returns the number of decimal places/significant figures in a variable (useful when providing feedback).
+* A STACK Maxima function which returns the number of decimal places/significant figures in a variable (useful when providing feedback).
 Needed for the refactoring.
 * Enable individual questions to load Maxima libraries.
 (See issue #305)
 * Re-sizable matrix input.
 See Aalto/NUMBAS examples here, with Javascript.
 * Add support for matrices with floating point entries, and testing numerical accuracy.